SaahilMahato/X3PO/README.md

 create your own assistant with X3PO as a base or modify it according to your preferences feel free to do so as this is a public repository with MIT license.

-#How to run?
+# How to run?

 Make sure you install all the dependencies and run the start.py script.
 #Dependencies:
 - pyttsx3 python module
 - Speech Recognition python module
 - alsaaudio
 - TKinter python module
 - pytube python module
+- facerecognition python module

-#Current features of X3PO:
+# Current features of X3PO:
 - Open applications
 - Change volume
 - Download YouTube Videos (may not work based on whether the pyTube module is updated to the changes on YouTube)
 - Start a project with git initialization, files and remote added.
+- Face recognition as trigger

-#Features upcoming on next version of X3PO:
+# Features upcoming on next version of X3PO:
 - Documentation of the code
 - Look up the weather
 - Open popular websites
 - Search the web via google
-- Face recognition as trigger
+- Setup guide for face recognition